hifiberry/hifiberry-dsp/README.md

 apply is refused with a 503 before anything is written, because writes that cannot be filed under a profile would be lost at the next profile load behind a 200 -- the request is fine and retrying is the answer.

+Clearing writes a transparent biquad into every slot of all four `IIR_<A-D>` banks and clears each bank's bypass state -- the same whole-bank write an apply makes, minus the per-channel registers, which a clear does not touch at all: role, level, delay and invert are not filters, and resetting them as a side effect of "clear the filters" would silently re-route the amplifier, which is a worse surprise than leaving the channels as they were.
+It also forgets the recorded selection, so the presets page stops showing the profile as "Applied" and the crossover/EQ pages stop treating the (now transparent) banks as preset-owned and read-only.
+Clearing when no preset is recorded is not an error -- it answers `{"status": "success", "cleared": null}`, so a client can call it optimistically.
+As with apply, if the active profile's checksum cannot be read the request is refused with a 503 before anything is written, and a successful clear whose selection cannot be forgotten in the settings store reports a 500 rather than a silent 200.

 ## Command line utility (Deprecated)